JermaineBeea/Nuemann/README.md

 # Nuemann
-This repository has Forecast function code
+This repository has py Functions that generate froecast